16 Feb Jade Carey | From Olympic Gold to Orange and Black | Inside Gymnastics

 “Right now,” Carey said with a sly smile.
 “I’m really just focusing on my college career.”

-Photos by Oregon State Athletics; Grace Chiu and Ricardo Bufolin for Inside Gymnastics
+Photos by Oregon State Athletics; Lloyd Smith and Ricardo Bufolin for Inside Gymnastics